-Definition 4 Given n discrete attributes A_1, A_2, \dots, A_n , and a class variable C, a function f from $A_1 \times A_2 \times \dots \times A_n$ to C is called an n-dimensional discrete function.
+Definition 4 Given n discrete attributes $A_1, A_2, \dots, A_n$ , and a class variable C, a function f from $A_1 \times A_2 \dots \times A_n$ to C is called an n-dimensional discrete function.

 To discuss the representational power of ANB, we need a measure for the complexity of target functions.
 The VC-dimension is widely used for hypothesis space complexity (Vapnik and Chevonenkis, 1971), but it might not provide enough granularity.
-Some work has been done on complexity measure for Boolean functions by the computational complexity (Paterson, 1992), which uses the size of the minimum combinational network that computes the function.2 However, this does not seem to be direct enough to measure the complexity with respect to the difficulty in Bayesian learning.
+There was some work on complexity measure for Boolean functions by the computational complexity (Paterson, 1992), which uses the size of the minimum combinational network that computes the function.
+However, this does not seem to be direct enough to measure the complexity with respect to the difficulty in Bayesian learning.